 “Oh, wow!” he squawked.
 I couldn’t see either of them beyond the trees and bushes.

-I looked up the slope to the steeper, green rise that disappeared in a layer of white cloud.
+I looked up the slope to the steeper, forested rise that disappeared in a layer of white cloud.
 The Right Breast.
 I had seen the dark, rocky peak earlier, but it was hidden now behind a pool of rippling milk.
 The fan of wooded gorges caressed the mountain’s base like a lover’s fingers, the brown stone roofs of monasteries peeking above the trees here and there like octopus peeking their eyes out of coral dens.

 “Oh, wow,” I said.
 Sirhan fluttered his feathers and Kinsey swung her furry tail back and forth.